How We Work

 Eliana's Light takes a systems-based approach by collaborating with various individuals and organizations in the community where families with children who have complex medical conditions live.
-We aim to bring these families complementary care services when they are at a medical facility and when they are at home.
-We are currently focused on supporting the development of an Integrative Medicine (IM) program at Children’s National Medical Center to help the hospital cover costs related to providing complementary care services to pediatric patients and their caregivers.
-In addition, we support complementary care initiatives at Mary's Center, a community health center that provides integrated services to families, and The Children's Inn at NIH, a "place like home" for children and their families participating in research with the National Institutes of Health (NIH).
-The following are examples of how we bring complementary care to families ...
+We aim to bring these families integrative care services when they are at a medical facility and when they are at home.
+We are currently focused on supporting the development of an integrative care services division at Children’s National Medical Center to help the hospital cover costs related to providing integrative care services to pediatric patients and their caregivers.
+In addition, we support integrative care services at Mary's Center, a community health center that provides integrated services to families, and The Children's Inn at NIH, a "place like home" for children and their families participating in research with the National Institutes of Health (NIH).
+The following are examples of how we support families ...

 Eliana's Light Constellation Kits are tailored gift bags that aim to bring stress relief to a child and her/his caregivers.
 They are developed in collaboration with the child's caregiver(s) and certified complementary care specialists to ensure the gifts are appropriate, safe, and useful.
 Contents may include a yoga mat, tips on how to do basic meditation, a gift certificate to a local complementary care provider, and a CD of meditation music, among others.
 Please click here to view a longer list, and we welcome your suggestions.